Whisky makers fear loss of global network under Scottish independence

-EDINBURGH, Scotland, April 11 Scotland's lucrative whisky industry flagged its concerns over Scottish independence for the first time on Friday, saying its to a global network for promotion and sales was vital after reporting flat exports last year.
+EDINBURGH Scotland's lucrative whisky industry flagged its concerns over Scottish independence for the first time on Friday, saying its access to a global network for promotion and sales was vital after reporting flat exports last year.

-Figures released by the Scotch Whisky Association (SWA) showed that exports in 2013 were steady at 4.3 billion pounds ($7.21 billion), representing around 85 percent of Scottish food and drink exports and nearly a quarter of the British total.

 Since 2000, exports of whisky have increased more than 60 percent with whisky sold to about 200 markets worldwide, making it Scotland's second-largest export after oil and gas.